What happens to refoil when disposing it in the general waste bin?

 Why does refoil not use the “100% recycled” label?

 Today refoil does not label “100% recycled”.
-This because the industry does not yet have a benchmark system where percentages of primary and secondary aluminium use in a product can be measured.
+This is because the industry does not yet have a benchmark system where percentages of primary and secondary aluminium use in a product can be measured.

 Can I recycle my refoil at local scrap yards?